Have questions? We're here.

 Day 10: Honiara, Guadalcanal Island

 Honiara is the capital city of The Solomon Islands, administered as a provincial town on the north-western coast of Guadalcanal Island.
-Honiara comes from the local Ghari Language, "naho-ni-ara," meaning 'facing the ara,' where the southeast winds meet the land.
-Discover this city, its beautiful landscape, and its significant role in World War II.
+Honiara comes from the local Ghari Language “naho-ni-ara” meaning 'facing the ara', the place where the southeast winds meet the land.
+Discover this city, its beautiful landscape, and the significant role it played in World War II.
 Particularly The Battle of Henderson Field, the last of the three major land offensives conducted by the Japanese in 1942.

 Day 14: Port Vila, Efate

 Port Vila is the cradle of an insular harmony where time seems to stand still, a tropical pearl in Vanuatu emerging from the turquoise waters of the Pacific Ocean, a place that inspires contemplation and daydreaming.
 Beneath an azure sky, the colorful markets reveal the very essence of Vanuatuan culture.
-The stalls overflow with tropical fruit bursting with sunshine while the artisans showcase their talents, weaving vegetable-fiber baskets and sculpting traditional masks with enigmatic faces.
-On the lush heights in the inland region of Vanuatu’s capital, the waterfalls whisper secret songs, creating an aquatic symphony that resonates in the heart of travelers in search of magic.
+The stalls here are overflowing with tropical fruit bursting with sunshine, while the artisans showcase their talents, weaving vegetable-fibre baskets and sculpting traditional masks with enigmatic faces.
+On the lush heights in the inland region of Vanuatu’s capital, the waterfalls whisper secret songs, creating an aquatic symphony that resonates in the heart of travellers in search of magic.

 Day 17: Lautoka, Viti Levu Island | Disembark